AnthonyRaborn/tutoRials/quick tutorials/mini_tutorial_rpushbullet.md

 If you need any more detailed help, look at the `RPushbullet` help files and the package author’s page:
 <https://github.com/eddelbuettel/rpushbullet>.
 You can also email me or
-post a message on the issues page of this Github respository\!
+post a message on the issues page of this Github repository\!

 # Copy of Code to Include in the Beginning of your R Scripts